active-sludge/active-sludge/README.md

 - 🔭 I’m currently working on **a major internet provider's iOS app**

-- 🌱 I’m currently learning **iOS Design Patterns, RxSwift**
+- 🌱 I’m currently learning **iOS Design Patterns and Vapor**

 - 👯 I’m looking to collaborate on **anything exciting**

 - 📫 How to reach me **hcdayan@hotmail.com**

-- ⚡ Fun fact: **I used to work as a health, safety and environmental engineer in complex construction projects until late 2019.**
+- ⚡ Fun fact: **I used to work as an environmental engineer in complex construction projects until late 2019.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">